informationgrid/ingrid-editor/docs/Start.md

   - *Category*: Value of `audit.log.data-history-category` defined in `application.properties` (default: *data-history*)
   - *Logger*: Value of `audit.log.data-history-logger` defined in `application.properties` (default: *audit.data-history*)

 This means that data history records can be retrieved by filtering audit log records by a category value of *data-history*.
 Since the logger name *audit.data-history* is a descendent of the default audit log logger, it uses the same configuration by default (especially the same appender), but could be configured in a different way as well.
+The produced records look like the example mentioned in the audit log section.

 ## Data model